For industry and consultants

 3. If the risk is medium or high, a FIA will be required in advance of the construction or development project to further assess fossil resources

-• Submit FIA report to the Fossil Management Office for review and approval
+4. The Preliminary Study Report and Chance Find Protocol need to be submitted to the Fossil Management Office for review and approval

-Chance Find Protocol and Data Sheet
+Chance Find Protocol

 A Chance Find Protocol must be developed because fossil resources may be discovered during industrial activity or development.
 This plan must be submitted to (via e-mail) and approved by the BC Fossil Management Office.